One of the most frequently asked questions by clients who have been charged with a DWI offense is: Can I still drive if I have am convicted of a DWI?

 How Can I Minimize or Eliminate DWI Penalties?

 A DWI doesn’t always mean a loss of driving privileges, however, and there are ways to reduce DWI penalties and regain driving privilege.
 For instance, first-time DUI offenders can regain driving privileges by agreeing to use an Ignition Interlock Device.
 Depending on the circumstances of your DWI charges, you may also be able to obtain a restricted license or “work permit” that would allow you to drive to certain places, such as work, school, treatment programs, AA meetings, and other necessary locations.

 A Minnesota DWI defense attorney can help you eliminate or reduce penalties and/or regain driving privileges.
 Minneapolis DWI lawyer Max A. Keller has the experience you need to defend your case, protect your legal rights, and minimize the potential DWI penalties.
 He familiar with a number of specific issues pertaining to Minnesota DWI charges, including ignition interlock, license plate impoundment, vehicle forfeiture and job loss due to DWI.
 Moreover, his prior experience as a prosecutor in the Minnesota Attorney General’s office has given him the skill and knowledge necessary to provide you with the legal defense that you deserve.

 Call Now for a Free Consultation

 If you are facing DWI charges, do not delay.
-Contact the Minneapolis criminal defense law firm of Keller Law Offices at (952) 913-1421 today to learn more about how we can help you keep your driving privileges.
+Contact the Minneapolis criminal defense law firm of Keller Criminal Defense Attorneys at (952) 913-1421 today to learn more about how we can help you keep your driving privileges.